MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Impact

 In the [!INCLUDE[prod short](../developer/includes/prod_short.md)] client, you can set up external service connections from the **Service Connections** page.
-When you try to set up a connection, it will fail because [!INCLUDE[prod short](../developer/includes/prod_short.md)] can't obtain an access token for connecting to the service.
+When you try to set up a connection, it fails because [!INCLUDE[prod short](../developer/includes/prod_short.md)] can't obtain an access token for connecting to the service.

-In the client, you'll get an error similar to the following message:
+In the client, you get an error similar to the following message:

 `Failed to acquire authorization token for <service>.`

-In the event log, you'll see an error similar to the following message:
+In the event log, you see an error similar to the following message:

 `Could not load file or assembly 'Microsoft.Identity.Client, Version=4.14.0, Culture=neutral, PublicToken=0a613f4dd989e8e' or one of its dependencies.
 The located assembly's manifest location does not match the assembly reference.`